liks79/aws-chalice-migration-workshop/lab-guide/LAB02.md

 51. In the left navigation menu, under **App integration**, click **Domain name**.

-52. Type a domain name, check its availability, and click **Save changes**.
+52. Type a domain name(for example: `cloudalbum-<initial>`, check its availability, and click **Save changes**.
 Write down the domain name for later use.

 53. In the left navigation menu, under **General settings**, click **App clients**.